PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 particles.
 The equations of motion don't have just one solution, therefore we are talking about probabilities of certain states.
 Often the most interesting states are rare-events, like the transition of a protein from folded to unfolded or vise versa.
 One example that we take a closer look at throughout this blog, is an open or closed dimer.
-This condensed matter system consists of many molecules.
+This condensed matter system consists of 36 molecules.
 The focus lies on the two colored in the picture <!-- ref -->.
 These two can be in to main states: closed (left) or open (right).
 The transition from one to the other is a rare but interesting event.
-Therefore, one possible interesting statistic is the probability that the primer is closed or open.
+Additionally, a possible interesting statistic is the probability that the primer is closed or open.

 <p align="center">
   <img src="https://raw.githubusercontent.com/PaulMayer123/seminar/main/Dense-closed.png" width="250" title="hover text">